roihershberg/moko-resources-plugin/README.md

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
-See `LICENSE` in root of project.
+See [LICENSE](LICENSE) in root of project.

+Most of the code is copied and modified from the [android plugin](https://github.com/JetBrains/android) under the Apache License, Version 2.0, see [third-party-licenses/APACHE-2.0](third-party-licenses/APACHE-2.0) from root of project.
+Files which were copied and/or modified will have a comment in the top of the file stating that.

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].